The link to our Annual Meeting presentation by Sara Pratt is now available here.

-to all who were able to attend the first annual meeting of the AFFH Task Force.
-If you were unable to attend, stay tuned for meeting minutes, a video of Sara Pratt's presentation, and more!
+Thank you to all who were able to attend the first annual meeting of the AFFH Task Force.
+If you were unable to attend, please check out the video of Sara Pratt's presentation.
+Minutes will be available in July after a vote to adopt by the full Task Force.

 We are pleased to announce the newly elected Chair, Vice Chair and Secretary of the Task Force: